Field kitchen

 A field kitchen (also known as a battlefield kitchen, expeditionary kitchen, flying kitchen, or goulash cannon) is a kitchen used primarily by militaries to provide hot food to troops near the front line or in temporary encampments.
-Designed to be easily and quickly moved, they are usually mobile kitchens or mobile canteens, though static and tent-based field kitchens exist are widely used.
+Designed to be easily and quickly moved, they are usually mobile kitchens or mobile canteens, though static and tent-based field kitchens exist and are widely used.

 History

-The first field kitchens were carried in four-wheeled wagons (such as chuckwagons) by military units on campaigns throughout history, often part of larger wagon trails, used as late as the 19th century.
+The first field kitchens were carried in four-wheeled wagons (such as chuckwagons) by military units on campaigns throughout history, often part of larger wagon trains, used as late as the 19th century.
 By the 20th century, smaller two-wheeled trailers became common, especially with the invention of the locomotive.

 Karl Rudolf Fissler of Idar-Oberstein invented a mobile field kitchen in 1892 that the Germans came to refer to as a Gulaschkanone ("goulash cannon"), because the chimney of the stove resembled ordnance pieces when disassembled and limbered for towing.
 As technology advanced, larger trailers evolved as horses were phased out in favor of motorized vehicles more capable of towing heavier loads.
 In World War II, the mobile canteen was used as a morale booster in the United Kingdom, fitting in with the culture of the tea break and in particular as a result of the successful wartime experiment of the tea lady on productivity and morale.
 The larger mobile kitchens (now commonly called "flying kitchens" because of the greater speed with which they can be deployed) can service entire battalions of troops.

 In the present, many field kitchens are mostly either mobile canteens or deployable field kitchens.
-Many of these have facilities similar to actual kitchen facilities, and may be designed to serve either fresh meals or hot food rations intended to be prepared in a field kitchen.
+Many of these have facilities similar to actual kitchen facilities and may be designed to serve either fresh meals or hot food rations intended to be prepared in a field kitchen.

 Types

 Trailer kitchen

 A trailer kitchen, rolling kitchen, or chow wagon is a field kitchen that is or can be pulled by a vehicle, pack animal, or person in the form of a cart, wagon, or trailer.
-They typically have two or four wheels and may be a single unit or two separate units connected to each other.
+They typically have two or four wheels and may be a single unit, or two separate units connected to each other.
 Such trailers may have wheels with the intent that they are pulled to their destinations, or they may be assembled at their destination with the wheels only intended to make it easier to move around if needed.
 Most trailer kitchens are open-air, though some vehicle-towed trailer kitchens may be enclosed.